Thiefyes/hello-world/README.md

 );
 ```

-Edit `backend/config.php` to match your database credentials.
+Alternatively run `install.php` in your browser and follow the form to create
+the database and configuration automatically.

 ## Running